 4 Dental Care Tips to Take Better Care of Your Gums

 Great dental care isn’t just about your teeth.
-The health of your gums — the literal foundation for your teeth — is important as well.
-The truth is you can be cavity free and have a beautiful smile, but still suffer from periodontal or gum disease.
-It’s usually a painless disease, but can lead to all sorts of problems when it comes to your teeth and overall health.
+The health of your gums — the literal foundation of your teeth — is equally important.
+Some of our patients are surprised to learn that you can be cavity-free and have a beautiful smile, yet suffer from periodontal or gum disease.
+It’s initially painless, but it can lead to a range of problems for your teeth and overall health.

 What Causes Gum Disease?

 Gum disease begins when plaque builds up under and along the gumline.
-This is a sticky bacteria that can cause infections in your gums.
+Plaque is a sticky buildup of bacteria that can cause gum infections.
 It can lead to inflammation, tenderness, and bleeding.
-Gingivitis is the early stage, but if left untreated it can advance to periodontal disease, which impacts the bones that hold your teeth in place.
-Essentially, the fibers and bones holding your teeth are being slowly destroyed.
-If the disease becomes bad enough, it can lead to tooth loss.
+Gingivitis is the early stage, but if left untreated, it can advance to periodontal disease, which affects the bones that hold your teeth in place.
+Essentially, the fibers and bones holding your teeth are slowly destroyed.
+If the disease worsens, it can lead to tooth loss.

 Like teeth, healthy gums start with proper care.
-Here are 4 ways you can take care of your gums to avoid gum disease.
+Here are four ways to care for your gums and avoid gum disease.

 Floss

 We tell our dental patients to floss at least once a day.
-Some prefer to do it in the morning, some at night, and some even during their lunch breaks (for those who work in a closed office setting).
+Flossing removes plaque and food particles that regular brushing does not.
+The key is to curve around each tooth and go below the gumline.
+Some prefer to do it in the morning, some at night, and some even during their lunch breaks.
 It doesn’t really matter when, so long as it gets done.
 Some people even floss in the shower.
-Flossing removes plaque and food that regular brushing does not.

 See Us for a Cleaning